mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 But before I start, let me tell you about an amazing opportunity that allows you, yes, you, to earn additional income!

 Do I have your attention?
 Yes?
 Great.
-So, User Interviews is a company that connects researchers with study participants.
+So, Userinterviews.com is a company that connects researchers with study participants.
 And they especially are looking for developers that share their feedback on products.

-Share your opinion with top brands such as Spotify, Adobe, Amazon and many more, and get paid.
+So, share your opinion with top brands such as Spotify, Amazon, Adobe, and many many more, and get paid.
 Most studies take less than one hour to participate and pay over $60.

-So, sign-up today - It’s free - apply to give feedback for products that interest you, and make a nice side income.
-Additionally, you help to shape the future of the tools we als use.
+So, sign-up today - It’s totaly free - apply to give feedback for products that interest you, and make a nice side income.
+Additionally, you help to shape the future of the tools we all use.
-What’s not to like, right?
-So, hop over to [userinterviews.com](https://www.userinterviews.com/hello)
+So, What’s not to like, right?
+So, are you ready to earn extra income by sharing your expert opinion?head over to [userinterviews.com](https://www.userinterviews.com/hello) to signup and participate today.

 But now back to Luca.
-Luca is leading product at Humanitech and so hundreds of DevOps and platform setups, and he condensed all his learnings into his weekly newsletter that's called Platform Weekly, which ha, which has 10,000 subscribers.
+Luca is leading product at Humanitech and so hundreds of DevOps and platform setups, and he condensed all his learnings into his weekly newsletter that's called Platform Weekly, which has, which has 10,000 subscribers.

 He's also the core contributor to the platform engineering community that has more than 10,000 meet up, uh, members, more than 8,000 Slack members.
 And